 BEREC notes that tight oligopolies have not been addressed directly under the European framework for electronic communications.
 In light of that position, NRAs may find it difficult to ensure the development of effective and sustainable competition in the electronic communications sector in the presence of tight oligopolies.
 Changes in the market (converging market shares, mergers, consolidation, deployment of NGN and so on) may give rise to market structures that do not lead to effective competition and yet, given the current lack of precedent, it may be difficult to establish dominance (and thereby significant market power) which would justify regulatory intervention.

-This economic evolution should in any event not to be understood as a regulatory failure.
+This economic evolution should not to be understood as a regulatory failure.
 On the contrary the goal of ex ante regulation is the evolution from markets experiencing significant market power by the incumbent to markets where the incumbent is no longer dominant.
 Along this market evolution, markets can exhibit joint dominance or tight oligopolies or simply competitive market success.
-As these markets evolve, tight oligopolies may increasingly occur in the future and therefore there is a need for a debate as to whether additional regulatory tools are necessary to foster effective competition.
+As these markets evolve, tight oligopolies may increasingly occur in the future and NRAs should be given the regulatory tools to foster effective competition where necessary.